 Christianity doesn’t have easy answers to questions like this, but too often people assume that means it has no answers, or it just contradicts itself.
 That’s not true.
 It needs to have complex answers, because life is complex.
-With some patience, study, and discussion, often the Bible can, in fact, send you in the right direction.
+With some patience, study, and discussion, often the Bible can send us in the right direction.

-So what do we do with all this?
+What do we do with all of this?

 The challenge, and beauty, of living in America is that we have agreed to live with and listen to one another.
-It can be hard to listen to people whose opinions seem to be the complete opposite of your own.
+It can be hard to listen to people whose opinions differ from our own.
 Yet that difference and disagreement is the strength of our system, not a weakness.
-The answer to the polarization that plagues us these days is not to exclude the Christian faith or all religions from politics.
-Rather, the way forward for all of us is to more deeply listen to one another’s worldviews, and to take those worldviews seriously, even as we strive to love one another amidst our clear differences.
+The answer is not to exclude the Christian faith or all religions from politics.
+We ought to listen to one another’s worldviews, and to take those worldviews seriously, as we strive to love one another amidst our clear differences.

 Some ways we can apply this:

 - Befriend, listen to, and learn from people we don’t agree with politically.

 - Recognize that in the earthly realm, there is no perfect form of government or easy solution to complex social and global problems.